NoahWenzel/The_Load_Class/README.md

       #load             #uncomment to run load tests
       )
      ```
-    Then click the Reload Changes message at the top of the
-    tests/CMakeLists.txt file.

  9. Now run all the tests on the `Flat` class by running
  main_test.